-Full Tilt is also home to insane Sit & Go Jackpot tournaments where players can win potentially win 2,000X their buy-in just for beating two other players.
+Full Tilt was also home to insane Sit & Go Jackpot tournaments where players can win potentially win 2,000X their buy-in just for beating two other players.

 For those looking for larger freerolls, Full Tilt runs an assortment of free tournaments where players can buy in with their player points.
 Tons of big ticket freerolls for packages to the WSOP, WPT, EPT and more are also constantly on the table.

-Full Tilt's software (which is the same as PokerStars) is one of the best platforms available, with good customization options, fast game play, nice graphics and high reliability.
+Full Tilt's software (which was the same as PokerStars) was one of the best platforms available, with good customization options, fast game play, nice graphics and high reliability.
 It offers all the major features including player notes, statistics and multi-table play, plus a number of unique special features that really enhance game play.